Japan's Abe says G7 leaders support 'complete' Games

 When asked specifically whether any of the leaders brought up a delay, Abe repeated the same line.

+Interpreting his comments at a news conference hours later, Olympics Minister Seiko Hashimoto said a “complete” event referred to holding the Games this summer as scheduled, with spectators present.

-At the meeting, G7 leaders committed to doing “whatever is necessary” to battle the coronavirus pandemic and to work together more closely to protect public health, jobs and growth, and issued a statement promising to address the health and economic risks.
+At the G7 video conference, leaders committed to doing “whatever is necessary” to battle the coronavirus pandemic and to work together more closely to protect public health, jobs and growth, and issued a statement promising to address the health and economic risks.

-The virus has infected almost 180,000 people and killed over 7,000 worldwide, with the epicenter having switched from China to Europe.
+The virus has infected almost 180,000 people and killed over 7,000 worldwide, with the epicentre having switched from China to Europe.
 Sports competitions have come to a halt in Europe, hampering the preparations of athletes for the Olympics.

 Further stoking those concerns, the head of the French Olympic Committee said on Monday the pandemic must have reached its peak and be on the wane by the end of May for the Tokyo Olympics to be staged on schedule.

-U.S. President Donald Trump said separately that the worst of the virus could be over by July or August, a more specific and lengthier timeframe than he has previously suggested.
+U.S. President Donald Trump has said the worst of the virus could be over by July or August, a more specific and lengthier timeframe than he has previously suggested.

 The Olympics are due to run from July 24 to Aug.
 9.